 Should I use the standard mileage deduction?

-When claiming car insurance on your tax form, you can choose to take the standard deduction — an average set by the IRS — or you can report your actual expenses.
+When claiming car insurance on your tax form, you can choose to take the standard deduction — an average set by the IRS — or you can report your actual expenses, depending on which was higher.

 Both options can include gas, maintenance, insurance, car repairs, taxes, registration, vehicle loan interest and depreciation.
-The big difference is that with actual expenses, you need to keep detailed records of how much you spent during the tax year.
+The big difference is that with actual expenses, you need to keep detailed records of how much you spent during the tax year to prove it.

 How do I calculate my actual business travel expenses?